 \section{Visibly pushdown transducers and main result}

-In this section, we present the definition of visibly pushdown transducers~\cite{FiliotRRST18}, which is an extension of visibly pushdown automata to produce output.
+In this section, we present the definition of visibly pushdown transducers~\cite{FiliotRRST18} (\vpt), which are an extension of visibly pushdown automata to produce outputs.
+We use \vpt as our computational model to represent queries with output.
+This model is general enough to include any query language for nested documents, like XML or JSON, whose expressive power is in MSO.
 After the setting is formalized, we state the main result of the paper.